cdomet-d/inception/.doc/containerisation.md

 > Thanks to [@bbischof](https://github.com/B-Bischoff) for his help in understanding what the fuck hardware virtualization means :).

+### Docker

+Docker is an abstraction layer leveraging kernel container primitives to provide developpers with a standardized working environnement.
+As long as the kernel is compatible, it is possible to generate and **image** in which you can install everything your application needs.
+It also allows to ship applications in a self-contained way, limiting unused dependancies and bloat.

+An image is a prepackaged configuration file

 ## Reading

 ### Misc

 - Blog [FR] - [A nice DevOps blog full of ressources I'm keeping for later](https://blog.stephane-robert.info/)
 - Obscure Polish Class Slides [EN] - [Logic knowledge representation](https://www.mimuw.edu.pl/~wjaworski/RW/1_logika_eng.pdf)
   - **Why do we care about this ?** At some point in my researched, I ran into the phrase "logical representation of an hardware component".
 As this means fuckall to me, I've endeavored to understand what *logic representation* means.
 Turns out it's part of [knowdledge representation](https://en.wikipedia.org/wiki/Knowledge_representation_and_reasoning), a pretty important skill to have when working as a programmer: it's basically the science of translating human knowledge into something a computer can understand, making the design and construction of complex systems easier.

 ### Emulation